Kent27/docs-emobiq/document/client/react-native/gitbook/2-5-actions-and-visual-logic/action-reference/File/read/read.md

 ## Description

-Reads an existing file in the server and returns its content.
+Reads an existing file in the cache directory of the mobile phone and returns its content.

 ## Input / Parameter